puutaro/CommandClick/README.md

 ![image](https://user-images.githubusercontent.com/55217593/216652110-4bc01a73-2b8b-42f2-8253-49062e775b66.png)

 Always edit and execute.
-So called `Shell2GUI`.
+So called `Script2GUI`.
 It's great feature.
-How the shell turns into a GUI Application!
+How the script file turns into a GUI Application!

 ### Edit api